-Understanding principles and values essential for fostering children and young people
+- Understanding the principles and values essential for fostering children and young people

-Understand your role as a foster carer.
+- Understand your role as a Foster Carer

-Understand health and safety and health care.
+- Understand health and safety and health care

-Know how to communicate effectively.
+- Know how to communicate effectively

-Understand the development of children and young people.
+- Understand the development of children and young people

-Keep children and young people safe.
+- Keep children and young people safe

-Develop yourselves.
+- Develop yourselves

+DESIGN

+FARCH

-First aid training for all carers is mandatory as is safeguarding, safe caring, trauma and PACE.
+First aid training for all carers is mandatory as is safeguarding, safe caring, trauma and PACE, health & safety and fire safety.

-Health & Safety and fire safety.
-We will also offer training on allegations, CSE, internet safety, understanding self-harm, managing behaviour, and managing anger to name but a few.
-Online training via the Training Hub and Social Care Solutions is also available.
+We will also offer training on allegations, CSE, internet safety, understanding self-harm, managing behavior, and managing anger to name but a few.
+Online training via The Training Hub and Social Care Solutions is also available.

-Training, we take very seriously.
-Foster carers will need to be committed to attend training.
-Both newly approved and experienced foster carers need to attend training, we can always learn something from each other and the trainers.
+We take training very seriously.
+Foster Carers will need to be committed to attend training.
+Both newly approved and experienced Foster Carers need to attend training, we can always learn something from each other and the trainers.
 Workshops will also be undertaken at support groups.
 These could include speakers, presentations on a variety of subjects and information.

-Independent living skills course will be offered to all 16- to 18-year-olds.
-Independence starts much earlier, and foster carers need to encourage children to increase their age-appropriate independence skills.
+Independent living skills course will be offered to all 16-18 year olds.
+Independence starts much earlier, and Foster Carers need to encourage children to increase their age-appropriate independence skills.